e10withadot/NET_EXF/README.md

 - **Content Type**
 - **TLS Version**
 - **TLS Header Length**
+###### If you want to record packets for different actions separately, please delete or move the existing `packets.csv` file before sniffing.
+If you don't do this, the new packet information will append to the end of the existing file.
 ### `plotter.py`
 Creates plots based on the information given in the `packets.csv` file.
 You can choose any field from the csv file, and have it generate a bar graph in relation with the number of packets that include that field.
 ## Running the Python scripts